Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Introduction

 We extended our analysis by including higher-degree modes up to $\ell = 3$ in our models.
 Non-radial pressure mode pulsations propagate along paths not directed through the stellar center.
 As these waves travel inward, their lower portions of their wavefront encounter regions of higher temperature and sound speed than their upper portions, causing them to refract back toward the surface where they are reflected inward again.
 The degree $\ell$ of a mode corresponds to the number of nodal lines on the stellar surface, with higher-degree modes having more surface reflection points and being confined to shallower propagation cavities.
 Because each mode samples the sound speed along its ray path, its frequency reflects conditions within a specific region of the star.
 As a result, modes of varying degree carry information about different depths within the stellar interior \citep{kurtz_stellar_2006, aerts_book_2010}.
 While higher-degree modes are more difficult to detect observationally due to geometric cancellation effects, their inclusion in our models provide sensitivity to a wider range of depths within the stellar structure.

 In addition to p\:modes for radial orders $n = 1$ to $11$, we also compute g\:modes for radial orders $n = 1$ to $6$ (i.e., $n_\mathrm{pg} = -1$ to $-5$) for $\ell = 1$, $2$, and $3$, along with the f\:modes for $\ell = 2$, and $3$ (see Sec. \ref{sec:avoided_crossings_GYRE}).
 The low-order g\:modes considered here are distinct from the high-order g\:modes that are typically a feature of $\gamma$\,Doradus ($\gamma$\,Dor) stars and hybrid pulsators.
-Our models calculate these low-order g\:modes across the full \dsct instability strip.
-Together with f\:modes, which occupy frequencies slightly higher the lowest frequency p\:mode, they must be included for a complete representation of the non-radial mode spectra in these stars.
+Together with f\:modes, which occupy frequencies slightly higher than the lowest frequency p\:mode, they must be included for a complete representation of the non-radial mode spectra in these stars.

 Identifying and matching the rotational splittings of $\ell = 1$--3 modes, for p, g and f modes, allows for a better chance of successfully measuring the rotation rate of the star.
-It also provides constraints on the internal rotation profile, allowing us to detect departures from uniform rotation and thus learn about angular momentum transport processes.
+Although our models assume solid-body rotation, the differing depth sensitivities of these modes allows us to compare observed splitting ratios to a solid-body baseline, revealing departures from uniform rotation and offering clues about angular-momentum transport.
+With well identified splittings of each mode type, we can estimate first-order core versus envelope rotation rates.

 \item \textit{Extended age range}: